Toruitas/thinkingcap/README.md

 ## How to use:
 How-to turn the Thinking Cap on:
+1. Make sure Bluetooth is running on Linux for the Ard: ps aux | grep bluetoothd
+2. Power on the Neopixels.
+Just plug them in.
+3. Power on the Feather.
+Just plug them in.
+If they're on while connecting to the Muse, the OSC server will connect to both.
+4. Run local_connection_BLE.py.
+Connect to the Feather.
-1. Turn the Muse on by pressing the Circular on/off button.
+5. Turn the Muse on by pressing the Circular on/off button.
-2. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
+6. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
     Note: The axis is buggy on the second row at the moment.
 Will fix that in config file later.
-3. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
+7. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
-3a.
+7a.
 Add --preset 14 if using the preset 14 configuration file (or any other.)
-4. Make sure Bluetooth is running on Linux for the Ard: ps aux | grep bluetoothd
-5. Power on the Neopixels.
-Just plug them in.
-6. Power on the Arduino.
-Just plug them in.
-7. Run local_connection_BLE.py.
 8. Think.

 ## Preparations: